Skip to main content

 Understanding US Sales Tax

-This article explains your US sales tax obligations and how to set up a sales tax exemption
+This article explains your US sales tax obligations and how to set up a sales tax exemption.

-Written by Uri Rahimi
+Written by Daniela

-Updated over a week ago
+Updated over a month ago

-A sales tax is a levy paid to a governing body on the sale of specific goods and services.
-Typically, this tax is imposed on the final consumer, necessitating online sellers to collect sales tax on finished product sales.
-Platforms like Etsy and Amazon automatically handle sales tax collection and remittance.
-Likewise, storefronts such as Shopify offer programs to remit sales tax to individual states.
-Transactions between your business and Artelo are classified as business-to-business transactions.
-By maintaining an up-to-date resale certificate, your sales tax obligations on orders between your business and Artelo are exempted.
-Otherwise, Florida state sales tax (7%) will applied to all your transactions with Artelo.
+Sales tax is a levy imposed by a governing body on the sale of specific goods and services.
+This tax is typically collected from the final consumer, requiring online sellers to charge sales tax on finished products.
+Platforms like Etsy and Amazon automatically manage sales tax collection and remittance, while storefronts such as Shopify offer programs to handle remittance to individual states.

 How can you receive a sales tax exemption?